-This guide provides an introduction to some key works of African American literature.
-The guide was first created as a companion to the 2023 Hostos African American Read-In, Lift Every Voice and Sing, organized by Professor Cynthia Jones of the English Department.
+This guide was first created as a companion to the 2023 Hostos African American Read-In, Lift Every Voice and Sing, organized by Professor Cynthia Jones of the English Department.

 This scholarly article, in Spanish, "(e)xamines the creative process of Afro-Hispanic writers, noting that it extends beyond the simple interpretation of reality.
 Explains that these writers' necessity to create stems from the necessity to exist within a cultural context that has robbed them of their identity.
 Discusses the examples of several writers, including Colombian novelist Manuel Zapata Olivella, Panamanian poet Gerardo Maloney, Dominican poet Aida Cartagena, Kenyan novelist Ngugi wa Thiang'o, Panamanian novelist Cubena, Cuban historian Manuel Moreno Fraginals, and Puerto Rican fiction and non-fiction writer Ana Lydia Vega."